DEVELOPER

 3Apple fetches the verification file from your domain.Apple (automated)

-4Domain is registered under our Platform Integrator ID.Our platform (automated)
+4Domain is registered under North’s Platform Integrator ID.North (automated)

 Troubleshooting